 Talking about negative feelings is perhaps the best medicine to prevent them from electrically and biochemically disrupting the right brain's circuits.
 "If you respond to the emotion that occurs, it will stop, and you can go on with your life," says Dr. Mona Lisa Schulz, a clinical assistant professor of psychiatry at the University of Vermont School of Medicine and Maine Medical Center, Portland.
 "But if you don't, the emotion hangs over the next day, gets hung up in your right brain, and—fester fester, rot rot, simmer simmer—seeps from your right brain into your body."
-Female Vs Male Brain: Is There A Difference?

 Since when do women have trouble talking about their feelings?
 They don't, says Schulz, unless they fear that being assertive could jeopardize a relationship or a career.
 She believes that women have been socialized to dilute strong emotion, to make it more palatable to others so they won't lose love, support, or financial safety.